Jüri Ratas: Coalition formation in 2019

 The decision was also criticised by Guy Verhofstadt, leader of the ALDE group in the European Parliament where The Centre Party of Ratas is a member, suggesting that Ratas should break off coalition talks with the national-conservative EKRE.
 Ratas responded in the Estonian media that "Brussels should not dictate to us what our coalition should be like."

 When on the third week of coalition talks, Martin Helme of EKRE accused gynaecologists of violating their Hippocratic Oath by performing abortions, Ratas demanded the party to stop accusing doctors – with this being the first public criticism of EKRE by Ratas after the start of the coalition talks.

 On 17 April, Riigikogu voted in favour of granting Ratas the authority to form the government.

 Ratas resigned as prime minister on 13 January 2021 after the Prosecutor General suspected the Centre Party of "criminal involvement" in an influence peddling scandal involving businessman Hillar Teder.
 Ratas stated that he had no knowledge of the alleged affair and had committed no wrongdoing, but chose to resign to take political responsibility for the scandal.
 He remained as the head of a caretaker government until a new coalition was formed.
 On 25 January 2021 Kaja Kallas formed an Estonian Reform Party-led coalition government with the Estonian Centre Party.
+He was succeeded by Lauri Hussar as the president of Riigikogu on 10 April 2023.

+Changing party

+On 29 January 2024, Ratas announced leaving the Center Party and joining the conservative-christian democratic Isamaa due to value differences with his successor as the leader of the party Mihhail Kõlvart.

 Personal life

 Ratas was born in Tallinn, Estonia.
-His father is Centre Party politician Rein Ratas.
+His father was Centre Party politician Rein Ratas.
 He attended secondary school in Nõmme.
 He graduated in Business Management from Tallinn University of Technology and obtained a master's degree in Economic Sciences from the same university.
 He also holds a bachelor's degree in Law from the University of Tartu.

 Ratas is married; he has a daughter and three sons.

 Ratas regards himself to be a believer and has completed the Alpha course at St. Olaf's Church.
 Although in the press he has been described as a baptist, he has denied this.
 Apart from the Estonian language, Ratas is fluent in English and has an understanding of Russian, Swedish and Portuguese.
 He began learning Russian in early 2017.

 His hobbies include chess, reading and horse riding.